 This is the difficult messaging manufacturers of SATA SSDs are having to cope with right now.
 Because of the generally high cost of memory the capacity, and price per GB, of SATA drives hasn’t really changed over the last few years.
 The speed isn’t going to break free from the shackles of the SATA 6Gbps interface, so everyone is having to start trading on something other than pace and capaciousness.

-To that end Samsung are chasing down drive endurance figures as the go-to stat for comparing SATA-based SSDs, now that speed is being more capably dealt with by superfast NVMe drives.
+The 860 EVO SSD is the distillation of all the solid state learnings Samsung has achieved over the last few generations of both SATA and NVMe-based drive.
+And that means it’s chasing down drive endurance figures as the go-to stat for comparing SATA-based SSDs, now that speed is being more capably dealt with by superfast NVMe drives.

 Yeah, 4TB.
 Four terabytes.
 Terrifically big SSD, that.

-The 3-bit multi-layer cell (MLC) V-NAND – also known by the catch-all term, triple-level cell (TLC) – is the most cost-effective of the different SSD memories being used right now.
-It has a lower endurance rating than standard 2-bit MLC, a little lower overall performance, and also a slightly higher power draw.
-That’s why you’ll find the TLC V-NAND being used in Samsung’s EVO drives while they stick with traditional MLC for their PRO SSDs.
+The 3-bit multi-layer cell (MLC) V-NAND – also known by the catch-all term, triple-level cell (TLC) – is one of the most cost-effective of the different SSD memories being used right now though the new QLC-based Samsung 860 QVO will have something to say about that.
+Both technologies have a lower endurance rating than standard 2-bit MLC, a little lower overall performance, and also a slightly higher power draw.
+That’s why you’ll find the TLC V-NAND being used in Samsung’s EVO drives while it sticks with traditional MLC for the PRO SSDs.

 As well as using the same memory as their 960 EVO drives the 860 EVO is implementing the same Intelligent TurboWrite algorithms that gave the PCIe-based 960 EVO the ability to keep pace with its Samsung 960 PRO variant.
 TurboWrite allows the drive to apportion some of its storage as single-level cell (SLC) memory – essentially letting it act as a speedy write buffer.
 This has been around since the 840 EVO era, but with the 960 EVO Samsung gave the feature the ability to add to its default TurboWrite capacity if the write operation was going to exceed the standard amount of cache available to it, thus slowing down the process.